Snakes on a Plane: Box office

 Due to the Internet hype surrounding the film, industry analysts estimated that the film's opening box office would be between US$20-30 million.
 Snakes on a Plane did not meet its estimates and grossed $15.25 million over its opening weekend, a disappointment for New Line Cinema.
 In its second weekend, the film fell to sixth place with $6.4 million, a more than fifty percent drop from its opening weekend revenue.
 By the end of its theatrical run, the film grossed $62,022,014 worldwide.

 Robert K. Shaye, the founder of New Line, stated that he was "disappointed" that Snakes on a Plane was a "dud" despite "higher expectations".
 The press declared that Snakes on a Plane was a "box office disappointment", with The New York Times reporting that after all the "hype online, Snakes on a Plane is letdown at box office" and Entertainment Weekly reporting that the film was an "internet-only phenomenon".
 Box office analysts have subsequently referred to substantial internet discourse failing to materialize into box office as "the Snakes on a Plane effect".

 Home media

 Snakes on a Plane released on DVD December 26, 2006, in Region 2; December 28, 2006, in Region 4; and January 2, 2007, in Region 1.
 The DVD features commentaries, deleted and extended scenes, several featurettes, Cobra Starship's music video, and trailers.
 The U.S. Blu-ray was released on September 29, 2009.

+A limited edition Ultra HD Blu-ray of the film was released by Arrow Video in January 20, 2026, featuring a 4K restoration of the film alongside a new audio commentary and a new mini-documentary.